dev4press/debugpress/readme.txt

 Open the WordPress 'Settings' menu, there you will find 'DebugPress' panel.

 == Changelog ==
+= 3.6 (2023.12.15) =
+* Edit: Increase Kint Library depth levels to 12
+* Edit: Kint Pretty Print Library 5.1.0
+* Fix: Small issue with getting the OPCache version when not allowed by the server

 = 3.5.1 (2023.11.18) =
 * Fix: Internal debug to error log remain in the source code